 - How to Maintain the Exhaust System of Your Vehicle

 - Looking For Stowe Property?
 Here are 5 Tips for Easy Financing

 - Here Are the Top 5 WordPress Plugins You Must Use For a Better Blogging Experience

 - Change Your Mood With The Help Of Your Favorite Music

-This has certainly been taken into consideration, not only by cell phone manufacturers who are coming with more powerful batteries, but also by Google.
+This has certainly been taken into consideration, not only by cell phone manufacturers who are coming with more powerful batteries but also by Google.
 In their latest Android M, the Android development team has a new feature for your cell phone’s enhancement, and it is called Doze.
-The search giant bets that this feature will make Android smartphones smarter by allowing them to manage their power consumption.
-Let’s dive a bit into it, and see how it is expected to make all the difference.
+The search giant bets that this feature will make Android smartphones smarter by managing their power consumption.
+Let’s dive a bit into it and see how it is expected to make all the difference.

-Although Android L was also expected to make a significant difference in the power management category, not much was really seen.
+Although Android L was also expected to make a significant difference in the power management category, little was really seen.
 However, the latest Android M does show some improvement.
-For those users who are unaware, Doze is a power mode which activates itself when an Android phone is plugged to a charging socket, and left unattended.
+For those unaware users, Doze is a power mode that activates itself when an Android phone is plugged into a charging socket and left unattended.
 The Doze mode, when left undisturbed, also powers down the device to the sleep state.
-The latest Android M is smart enough to realize that this may affect the normal operation for the device, and hence even when in the Doze mode, it allows applications to sync and also perform awaited operations.
-Nevertheless, this also implies that not all apps are allowed to run freely as they would when the device is in the active mode.
+The latest Android M is smart enough to realize that this may affect the normal operation for the device, and hence even when in the Doze mode, it allows applications to sync and perform awaited operations.
+Nevertheless, this also implies that not all apps can run freely as they would when the device is in inactive mode.
 Restrictions to some apps apply, especially to ones with higher RAM and network usage.